Within the Wires: Production

 In an interview with CBC Radio's Podcast Playlist, Jeffrey Cranor explained that the initial idea behind the podcast was to use pre-existing audio guides as a template for storytelling, with the first season taking the form of a relaxation cassette program.
-Cranor had read and enjoyed Janina Matthewson's book "Of Things Gone Astray", and they first met when he messaged her on Twitter in Autumn 2015 inviting her to the live show for Welcome to Night Vale when it was touring through London.
+Cranor had read and enjoyed Janina Matthewson's book Of Things Gone Astray, and they first met when he messaged her on Twitter in Autumn 2015 to invite her to a Welcome to Night Vale live show when it was touring through London.
 Cranor later pitched the initial idea to Matthewson and they began brainstorming story ideas together.
-Episodes are outlined by both Cranor and Matthewson, before being written by one of them and then edited by the other.
-Every season was written by Cranor and Matthewson, with music by Mary Epworth.
-From Season 4 onwards, Cranor and Matthewson also gain the titles of producer and director respectively.
-The first season was partially funded through sponsored advertising—a practice shared with other series under the Night Vale Presents banner such as Alice Isn't Dead and The Orbiting Human Circus (of the Air).
+Each episode is outlined by Cranor and Matthewson, before being written by one of them and then edited by the other.
+Every season is written by Cranor and Matthewson, with music by Mary Epworth.
+From season 4 onwards, Cranor and Matthewson also became the producer and director, respectively.
+The first season was partially funded through sponsored advertising.

 With the release of the final episode of the first season, it was announced that those who donate $50 or more to the podcast would receive an exclusive prologue episode for the second season, which was released on August 22, 2017.
-After the launch of their Patreon, the prologue episode was included in the same tier as the bonus Black Box episodes.
+After the launch of the podcast's Patreon, the prologue episode was included in the same tier as the bonus Black Box episodes.

 Episodes

-Every episode was written by Jeffrey Cranor and Janina Matthewson.
+Every episode is written by podcast creators Jeffrey Cranor and Janina Matthewson.

 Season 1: "Relaxation Cassettes"

+In the first season, the listener, a medical inmate at a place called the Institute, receives guidance from the mysterious narrator of instructional relaxation cassettes.

 Season 2: "Museum Audio Tours"

+In the second season, an artist named Roimata Mangakāhia communicates with the listener through a series of museum audio guides.
+Every episode in this season features a guest star voicing the curator of the museum.
 Prior to the season premiere, three trailers composed of preview segments from the season itself were released, on August 15, August 22, and August 29, 2017.
 Donors of $50 or more to the production of the second season received a special prologue episode, "Cassette 0: Karikari Contemporary (1969)", on August 22, 2017, with the release of the second trailer.
-Every episode in this season features a guest star voicing the curator of the museum.